 If you had to stop working for a few months, a few years or even longer due to illness or injury what finances would you have in place to keep up with all your monthly outgoings?
 The reality is that most people would drain their savings within the first year and then have no choice but to rely on state benefits.

-With state support, in the form of the Employment and Support Allowance (ESA), standing at only £99.85 per week, long-term incapacity would mean a significant change in living standards for most households.
+With state support, in the form of the Employment and Support Allowance (ESA), standing at only £74.35 per week (if you are over 25), long-term incapacity would mean a significant change in living standards for most households.
 It is also worth noting that to get ESA you would need to go through a fairly strict Work Capability Assessment - so it is not guaranteed.

 How does this cover work?